-The results came out of research conducted by Russell Reynolds Associates in 2017 has shown are benefits when senior leadership implement diversity and inclusion culture in 57 companies.
+The results came out of research conducted by Russell Reynolds Associates in 2017 have shown benefits when senior leadership implement a diversity and inclusion culture in 57 companies.

-The goal of diversity & inclusion should be just about KPIs or hitting the correct balance of diverse profiles in your boards.
-As we have seen that this only create diversity but not inclusion and even less innovation.
-Therefore, it is about creating a company culture conducive to an authentic, open and critical dialogue, starting at the board level and impacting the entire company.
+The goal of diversity & inclusion should not be just about KPIs or hitting the correct balance of diverse profiles in your boards.
+We have seen that this does not create diversity, inclusion, or innovation.
+Therefore, it should be about creating a company culture conducive to authentic, open and critical dialogue, starting at the board level and impacting the entire company.

-Once you have experienced this diversity, inclusion and innovation transformation in one team, go down and repeat the same processes (steps 1 to 4) in each team.
+Once you have experienced this diversity, inclusion and innovation transformation in one team, repeat the same processes (steps 1 to 4) in each team.

 The lowest level of the team, closest to the daily challenges, will probably find the most efficient and sustainable answer, and the innovation transformation will happen.

-Because the senior management has to show the example first, setting up the right culture.
+The senior management must first show the example and set up the right culture.
 That’s what transformative leadership is about!